CS5008-khoury-lionelle/TeamActivities/Module12/README.md

-# Lab: Exploring Dijkstra's Algorithm
+# Team Activity: Exploring Dijkstra's Algorithm

-In this lab, you will explore Dijkstra's algorithm run time efficiency by comparing it against a version that uses a priority queue/heap, and a version that uses a list.
+In this team activity, you will explore Dijkstra's algorithm run time efficiency by comparing it against a version that uses a priority queue/heap, and a version that uses a list.
 You will also explore the effect of the graph density on the run time of Dijkstra's algorithm.

 ## Provided Files
-For this lab, we have provided three python files.
+For this team activity, we have provided three python files.
 * [graph.py](graph.py) - Contains the Graph class, which is used to represent a graph.
 * [shortest_path.py](shortest_path.py) - Contains the Dijkstra's shortest_path functions, which is used to find the shortest path between two nodes in a graph.
 * [tests.py](tests.py) - Contains tests including the ability to time the run time of the shortest_path functions.